levimllr/100-days-of-code/r1-log.md

 ### R1D50 :: Wednesday, the 16th of January (39/50)
 Today's Goal: Reach and begin Milestone Project 2 of PUB.

+Today's Progress: 44% - 46% of PUB while completing section 9.
+Toyed with adding streak lights to PiHabits.

+Thoughts: A surprise dinner guest asnd drive to close my rings pushed me to start at 7:30 PM, and an intention to go to bed by 9:30 PM has me winding down at 8:30.
+I cracked open PiHabits to puzzle over adding an 8th light at the bottom of a week's column to indicate of 7 days of activity had been met.
+I made some progress in writing a loop, but it wasn't perfect.
+I finished a short unit in the PUB on modules and packages, which was useful, but will need some application to really sink in.
+I am proud of the fact that I got some coding in before the dinner guest came at 5:30.
+I'm not proud of the fact that it feels like I'm crawling through this material.
+I have to remember that I have another full-time job (and it's finals week no less).
+I also have to remember I have at most three months before I must start applying for jobs.

+Link to work: NA

+### R1D51 :: Thursday, the 17th of January (40/51)
+Today's Goal: Reach and begin Milestone Project 2 of PUB.

 Today's Progress:

 Thoughts: